bawuenet/nagios_system_light_dark_mode/README.md

  - No modification of the light theme.
  - Dark theme with new colors.

+## Installation

+Replace the existing `html/stylesheets` directory contents of your Nagios Core 4.x installation with the contents of the `stylesheets` subfolder from this repo.

 ## License status
 The `exfoliation` theme is shipped with Nagios Core which is GPLv2 licensed.
 The `exfoliation` theme itself however is labeled with an MIT-ish license.